pleo-io/node-challenge/README.md

 # Change Log

 - Added docker-compose for easy development setup.
-- Added sequelize (it was sequelise vs typeorm vs prisma) -> picked sequelise because it supports multiple db's so read replicas can be used for data fetching + it is also backwards compatible with raw sql queries.
+- Added sequelize (it was sequelize vs typeorm vs prisma) -> I picked sequelize because it supports multiple db's so read replicas can be used for data fetching + it is also backwards compatible with raw sql queries.
 - Added class-validator - For creating dto's and validating dto's (joi alternative)
 - Introduced variation of hexagonal architecture pattern of controller -> dto -> service -> model <- service -> dto ->